Recurring Saturday Night Live characters and sketches introduced 1996–97: The Quiet Storm

+Ruby Daly

+A Molly Shannon character (in the same vein of her Courtney Love impression, complete with a cigarette and a sexy rusky voice) that debuted in the October 5, 1996 episode.
+She was a victim of an accident that waken up in her a complete obsession for Natalie Wood.

 The Culps

 The Culps, or "The Culp Family Musical Performances", were recurring characters that appeared on SNL between 1996 and 2002, and were portrayed by Will Ferrell (as Marty Culp), and Ana Gasteyer (as Bobbi Mohan-Culp).
 Marty and Bobbi were an awkward, unstylish, married couple who served as music teachers at Altadena Middle School.
 In the sketches, they would perform prim, conservative medleys of modern pop, R&B or rap songs at various school functions, much to the embarrassment of their unseen son who attended the school; when Claire Danes hosted, she played their college-student daughter, embarrassed beyond words when her parents performed during Career Day.

 Marty played the keyboard and sings backup, while Bobbi was the lead vocalist, who sang in a high-pitched, operatic style.
 In between medleys, the Culps make comments to the audience of middle school students, often implying that the children are mocking them, most often by showing them the finger.
 Debuted November 2, 1996.

 The Culps followed in the tradition of earlier skits that began with 1970s sketch Nick The Lounge Singer and continued in the 1980s with The Sweeney Sisters.
 The basic premise being that the singers, who usually perform in bottom-of-the-barrel gigs, sing modern songs in their own unique style, but are totally oblivious to how unstylish and "cheesy" their performances are.

 Ferrell and Gasteyer reprised their roles in 2012 when Ferrell hosted the May 12th episode.
 The couple had a gig at an LGBT prom.
-They later returned for the 40th anniversary special on February 15, 2015 in a tribute of musical sketches.
+They later returned for the 40th anniversary special on February 15, 2015, in a tribute of musical sketches, and at SNL50: The Homecoming Concert in 2025.